jimratliff/GenoMac-user/README.md

 the repo from the CLI, you would need to change the repo from https to SSH, which can be done via the command `just dev-configure-remote-for-https-fetch-and-ssh-push`.

+### Once you clone the GenoMac-user repo, the Hypervisor takes over
+There are many scripts and other resources involved in GenoMac-user.
+But, from the perspective of the user configuring their account, there is a single overarching entity: the Hypervisor, which oversees all the steps of the process.

+The Hypervisor becomes available as soon as GenoMac-user is locally cloned.

+Then, the Hypervisor can be run, from `~/.genomac-user`, by the single command `just run-hypervisor`.

+At certain points in the process, the Hypervisor will encourage/prompt the user to logout of the user account.
+When you log in after the logout, simply start the Hypervisor again (type the following into iTerm: `just run-hypervisor`).
+The Hypervisor keeps track of its state, and it will restart where you last left off.
+Keep logging back in, after each logout, and running `just run-hypervisor` until you see “TTFN”.

 ### This repo supplies “dotfiles” that help to configure some of the user’s software

 This repository is intended to be used with [GNU Stow](https://www.gnu.org/software/stow/), which is installed by the GenoMac-system repo.